Bushey railway station: Station Improvements

 Starting in December 2007, Transport for London began a significant upgrade programme at the station.
 During the following four years, the underpass was relined with plasterboard walls and corrugated steel ceilings and repainted.
 The doors and windows were repainted, and the orange railings replaced the old green and blue railings.
 A non-slip surface had been added to areas of the floor and all of the stairways.
 Extensive CCTV was installed throughout and signage was changed to London Overground standards, as at other Overground stations.
 The alleyway linking the entrance of the station to Kingsfield Road was upgraded, replacing the repeatedly vandalised wooden fences with metal palisade.
 The level access from Platform 1 to the Kingsfield Road footpath was closed permanently.
 The bicycle shed was moved from the front of the station on Pinner Road to the Eastbury Road entrance.
 The space at the front was converted to a shop and newsagents which is soon to be made into a WHSmith.

 Services

-Bushey is located on both the London Overground Watford DC line and the West Coast Main Line.
-Services at the station are operated by both London Overground and London Northwestern Railway.
-Off-peak services at the station in trains per hour are: